-Schlun & Elseven Rechtsanwälte offers comprehensive support in all family law matters.
-Our lawyers have the required expertise and empathy to clarify issues as clearly as possible for you and your spouse and ensure that the prenuptial agreement complies with all formal requirements and safeguards your interests.
+In this context, the German law firm Schlun & Elseven Rechtsanwälte offers skilled and committed legal advice.
+Our German family lawyers have excellent expertise and the necessary empathy to make the clarification of asset-related issues as pleasant as possible for you and your spouse and to ensure that the prenuptial agreement fulfils all formal requirements and considers your needs.
+Please do not hesitate to contact us directly to benefit from our services.

-What is the Legal Basis for Prenuptial Agreements in Germany?
+Legal Basis for the Prenuptial Agreement in Germany

-The primary legal standard for prenuptial agreements is § 1408 German Civil Code (BGB).
-According to this, spouses can regulate their property relations through a contract, and cancel or change the matrimonial property regime, even after the marriage has been started.
-A marriage contract can thus be concluded before the marriage or during the marriage.
-The agreement must be written down by a notary with both parties present simultaneously (cf. § 1410 BGB) to be valid.
+The primary legal standard for prenuptial agreements in Germany is Section 1408 of the German Civil Code (BGB).
+According to this, spouses can regulate their property relations through a contract and cancel or change the matrimonial property regime even after the marriage has started.
+A marriage contract can thus be concluded before or during the marriage.
+The agreement must be written down by a notary with both parties present simultaneously (Section 1410 BGB) to be valid.

-In addition to this formal requirement, some content-related conditions must be observed.
-For example, a marriage contract can be challenged in court if it is ambiguous, unclear or inherently unfair.
-Therefore, it is advisable to consult an experienced and qualified lawyer to guarantee the contract’s validity.
-Our legal experts have already drawn up many prenuptial agreements and will be happy to assist you.
+In addition to this formal requirement, several substantive requirements must be observed.
+For example, a prenuptial agreement can be challenged in court if it is ambiguous, unclear, or inherently unfair.
+Although not mandatory, it is therefore highly advisable to consult an experienced German family lawyer to ensure the legal validity of the contract.
+Our legal experts have extensive experience in this area and will be happy to assist you in drafting an agreement that is customised to your needs.

 Practice Group: German Family Law